EnceladeCandy/Vae-project/README.md

 # Topic
 This project aims to generate galaxy images based on data provided by the Hubble Space Telescope (HST).
 To do so, we are implementing an unsupervised machine learning technique called a Variational Autoencoder (Vae) based on statistical Bayesian inference.
 The trained Vae model allows us to decode a random latent variable $z$ sampled from a normal distribution $\mathcal{N}(0;1)$ into a realistic galaxy image.
 For further information on the general Vae model, please read : [Auto-encoding Variational Bayes, _Kingma and Welling_, 2014](https://arxiv.org/abs/1312.6114?context=cs.LG).

-We used two datasets for which we developped different Vae architectures, and even implemented a Conditional Vae for the second one :
+We used two datasets for which we developped different Vae architectures, and even implemented a Conditional Vae for the second one based on [Kihyuk Sohn's paper](https://papers.nips.cc/paper/2015/hash/8d55a249e6baa5c06772297520da2051-Abstract.html) :
 - 47 955 galaxies from Hubble's famous Deep Field image (the images have 128*128 pixels)
 - 81 499 galaxies and their associated redshifts from the Cosmic Survey (the images have 158*158)